Book Review of Paideia: The Ideals of Greek Culture: Volume I. Archaic Greece: The Mind of Athens by Werner Jaeger

 (66)

 Hesiod, through use of his natural reason, and likely building on the oral tradition of his fellow countrymen, thus articulated something very similar to what us Catholics believe.
 If the parallels are not immediately obvious, I shall spell them out here.
 Pandora, the first woman—like Eve, of whom this Greek counterpart seems to be a faint memory—is tempted by curiosity, and it is by her indulgence in something forbidden by a divine power that reduces mankind to a fallen state.
 Prometheus is akin to Satan, who rebels against a divine plan by “stealing the divine fire”.
-This is reminiscent of how the Evil One told Eve that by eating the forbidden fruit she would not “die the death”, instead falsely promising to her that she and her husband “shall be as Gods, knowing good and evil” (Genesis 3:5).
+This is reminiscent of how the Evil One told Eve that by eating the forbidden fruit she would not “die the death”, instead falsely promising to her that she and her husband, “shall be as Gods, knowing good and evil” (Genesis 3:5).
 The “knowledge” Satan promises Eve is like the knowledge of fire which Prometheus sought to give to mankind.
 Moreover, the insight that suffering and the toil of physical labor were not a part of “God’s original perfect scheme of things” calls a Christian mind back to the Garden of Eden.
-There was work to be done there—but it was solely pleasurable, not involving the negative effects now associated with physical labor, for God said to Adam after the Fall that “with labour and toil shalt thou eat thereof all the days of thy life” (Genesis 3:19).
+There was work to be done there—but it was solely pleasurable, not involving the negative effects now associated with physical labor, for God said to Adam after the Fall that, “with labour and toil shalt thou eat thereof all the days of thy life” (Genesis 3:19).

 These similarities are not mere coincidences, nor are they proof that the Old Testament plagiarized Greek mythology.
-Rather, they entail that the Greeks, being descendants of Japeth, preserved some remembrance of the primordial revelation even after they “changed the glory of the incorruptible God into the likeness of the image of a corruptible man, and of birds, and of fourfooted beasts, and of creeping things” (Romans 1:23).
+Rather, they entail that the Greeks, being descendants of Japeth, preserved some remembrance of the primordial revelation even after they, “changed the glory of the incorruptible God into the likeness of the image of a corruptible man, and of birds, and of fourfooted beasts, and of creeping things” (Romans 1:23).

 Jaeger’s analysis of the masterful Athenian playwright Aeschylus also unveils an Ancient Greek perspective not too dissimilar from Christian belief, this being reflected through the mode of tragedy: